tc-mwangi/tri-pi-IP2/README.md

 ## Behavior Driven Development BDD
 ### Who is the target User?
-* Mainly School kids exploring shapes and geometry curious adults.
+* Mainly School kids exploring shapes and geometry and curious adults.

 ### Front-end/User Interface Logic Objectives
-* Give a brief description and illustrations of types of triangle.

 * Get user input (length a, length b, length c (with predictive placeholder input text box).
 * Display answer(with an image and name of the triangle.)